 Oyster 885 had to deliver a great deal – Superyacht equipment, levels of furnishings, bunk lengths, headroom and all of this in a hull just below the LY3 code rule length.
-Extensive tank-testing followed, a blade jib and roller boom configuration developed and the hull shape and appendages were refined.
+Extensive tank-testing with HYD followed, a blade jib and roller boom configuration developed and the hull shape and appendages were refined.
 Recognising from this that the "6th Generation – G6" of Oyster concepts had been conceived – the company quietly went about redesigning the whole fleet.

 Completing the 'G6' fleet, Oyster is delighted to announce the two new models – the Oyster 565 (pictured below) and the Oyster 595.
 Aimed very much at the family sailor, and skillfully combining the learning from the larger yachts, these two new yachts also include many features refined with the 101 Oyster yachts that have circumnavigated (or are in the process of circumnavigating – 31 set sail on the Oyster World Rally last weekend on the 15th January 2017).
 Oyster believes that no other yacht builder has the combination of large numbers of its yachts circumnavigating with just the owners and friends on board and more than 35 'Superyachts' built over 24 metres - the majority of whom traded up from Oyster previous 'baby-superyachts' - below 60ft for example the Oyster 56, launched in 1998 and of which 75 were built.